Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 • Great source of protein – Whether you need protein for kids lunches or just a protein option on their dinner plate, we always turn to beans!

-• Beans are very nutritious – full of iron, magnesium, iron, protein and more – they are a great way to get extra nutrients into your child’s diet.
+• Beans are very nutritious – full of iron, magnesium, iron, protein and more – they are a great way to get extra nutrients into your child’s diet and a great meal for a 2 year old who is exhibiting picky eating.

 • Beans fit into nearly any dietary lifestyle, from vegan and vegetarian, to gluten free.